lah-rb/tall_grass/README.md

 ### Encountering a Pokemon
 * Select 'e' or 'encounter' in run.rb
 * You will be prompted to enter an area with "Where are you?".
 You can type the name of the area in many manners.
 If the name of the area dex you want to access is incubator_facility the following are acceptable methods of entry: incubator_facility, incubator facility, Incubator Facility, INCUBATOR facility, or any combination of these styles.
+You can also enter the number next to the area on the list.
 * You will then be prompted with "Any specific type?
 (Hit return for no type)" where you can either enter a type or leave empty for no preference.
 The accepted types are as follows: Normal, Fire, Water, Grass, Electric, Ice, Fighting, Poison, Ground, Flying, Psychic, Bug, Rock, Ghost, Dragon, Dark, Steel, and Fairy.
 * Next you will be prompted with "Would you like to have another encounter? (y/return)" where return escapes the program and y takes you through another encounter.
 * When you decide to have another encounter you will be prompted with "Would you like a new location? (y/return)" where return keep you in the area that you last specified and y takes you back to the original prompt.